-Patellar (kneecap) dislocations occur with significant regularity, especially in younger athletes.
-Most of the dislocations occur laterally (outside).
-When these occur, they are associated with significant pain and swelling.
-Following a patellar dislocation, the first step must be to relocate the patella into the trochlear groove.
+Patellar (kneecap) dislocations occur with significant regularity, especially in younger athletes, with most of the dislocations occurring laterally (outside).
+When these happen, they are associated with significant pain and swelling.
+Following a patellar dislocation, the first step must be to relocate the kneecap into the trochlear groove.
 This often happens spontaneously as the individual extends the knee either while still on the field of play or in an emergency room or training room as the knee is extended for examination.
-Occasionally relocation of the patella occurs spontaneously before examination and its occurrence must be inferred by finding related problems.
+When relocation occurs before examination, its occurrence must be solved by finding related problems.

 Patellar dislocations can occur either in contact or non-contact situations.
 An athlete can dislocate his/her patella when the foot is planted and a rapid change of direction or twisting occurs.
 Usually a pre-existence ligamentous laxity is required to allow a dislocation to occur in this manner.
 Direct blows to a knee can cause dislocations as well.
 The force of these is obviously much greater and usually causes more severe damage especially to restraining ligaments.

 - Extreme pain initially until relocation occurs.

 - Discoloration medially at site of ligament injury.